skyshore2001/vgdb-vim/__README__.txt

 	vgdb -c "b main"

 It is called by vim.
-The port is auto generated and stored in the envrionment variable *$VGDB_PORT* .
+The port is auto generated and stored in the environment variable *$VGDB_PORT* .
 You can directly set the variable to force use some port.

 On MS Windows, "vgdb -c" pops up a console window every time as it's a perl